 Community Revenue Enhancement Through Agricultural Technology Extension (CREATE), 2013-2018

-To reduce poverty in Ethiopia, Rwanda and Sierra Leone through increasing agricultural capacity in rural households and limiting the dependency of imported commodities.
-We aim to rebuild agricultural production and increase food security by linking smallholder farmers to urban markets, restoring essential social services, and rebuilding local community cohesion and infrastructure.
+To reduce poverty in Rwanda Leone through increasing agricultural capacity in rural households and limiting the dependency on imported commodities.
+The project aims to rebuild agricultural production and increase food security by linking smallholder farmers to urban markets, restoring essential social services, and rebuilding local community cohesion and infrastructure.

 What we do

 The CREATE Rwanda project aims to limit the dependency on imported maize in Rwanda.
-BRALIRWA uses maize grits as adjunct which are supplied by a local miller, Minimex, which aside grits also produces maize flour for human consumption and animal feed.
-In order to meet Minimex’s maize needs, the amount of locally sourced maize needs to be increased to reduce the quantity of maize imported.
-The CREATE project is training farmers’ cooperatives on improved agronomic practices, arranging access to seed and fertilizer, arranging contracts between cooperatives and the buyer, and facilitating maize collection, drying and transport.
-Farmers are trained in improved drying, shelling, grading and storage techniques.
-The project also conducts demonstrations on maize hybrids and fertilization.
+BRALIRWA uses maize grits as an adjunct which is supplied by a local miller, Minimex, which aside grits also produces maize flour for human consumption and animal feed.
+In order to meet Minimex’s maize needs, the amount of locally sourced maize needs to be increased to reduce the quantity of imported maize.
+The CREATE project is training farmers on improved agronomic practices, facilitating access to seed and fertilizer, arranging contracts between cooperatives and the buyer, and training farmers on post-harvest handling.
+The project also conducts demonstrations on new production technologies, such as the use of maize hybrids and micro-nutrients.

-During the 2016/17 season, a total of 4,325 MT of maize was sold by CREATE networked cooperatives.
-In partnership with IFC, new activities started in late-2015 to enhance the project’s impact by: 1) building the management capacity of cooperatives; 2) establishing small scale irrigation pilots with 5 cooperatives on 38 ha; and 3) improving cooperatives’ access to finance.
+During the 2016/17 season, a total of 4,616 MT of maize was sold by CREATE networked cooperatives.
+In partnership with International Finance Cooperation, new activities started in 2015 to enhance the project’s impact by 1) building the management capacity of cooperatives; 2) establishing small-scale irrigation pilots with five cooperatives on 38 ha; and 3) improving cooperatives’ access to finance.